 Optional Accessory Kits

 Palm Support Accessory Kit: Palm Supports can be attached to the keyboard to provide support and to prevent wrist extension.
 The Palm Support Accessory includes Lycra-padded Palm Pads that provide a soft surface for the Palm Supports and help to prevent pinch points on the underside of the palms.
 Note: Palm Supports will not fit on the V3 Accessory.
-Palm Supports will fit on the keyboard itself, or on the VIP3 accessory, below.
+If the combination of tenting and palm supports is desired the VIP3 Accessory (below) should be purchased.

 V3 Accessory Kit: The V3 Accessory allows the keyboard to be tented to 5°, 10°, and 15° to help reduce pronation.
 The V3 Accessory does not include Palm Supports.
-(This accessory is worth considering if the user needs tenting, but uses a keyboard tray with built-in palm supports.)
+(This accessory is worth considering if tenting is required, but the keyboard location is a tray with built-in palm supports.)

 VIP3 Accessory Kit: The popular VIP3 Accessory allows the keyboard to be tented at 5°, 10°, and 15° to help reduce pronation.
-The VIP3 Accessory includes Palm Supports that move as the keyboard tents, helping to reduce wrist extension.
+The VIP3 Accessory includes Palm Supports that move as the keyboard is tented, helping to reduce wrist extension by offering full support at all angles.
+If desired the tenting mechanisms can also be detached at any time with the palm supports being retained for a more traditional keyboard position.

-Palm Pads Accessory Kit: Includes one pair of replacement Palm Pads for the Freestyle2 keyboard and its predecessor, the Freestyle Solo.
-The Palm Pads are custom-fitted and designed to be affixed to the Palm Support Accessory.
-The pads are approximately 0.25" thick and made of closed cell foam with a gel-like feel covered with a smooth Lycra fabric.
+Palm Pads Accessory Kit: Includes one pair of replacement Palm Pads for the Freestyle2 keyboard which are also compatible with its predecessor, the Freestyle Solo.
+The Palm Pads are custom-fitted and attach directly to the Palm Support Accessory.
+The pads are approximately 0.25" thick and made of closed cell foam with a gel-like feel, and are covered with a smooth Lycra fabric.
 The pads can be removed easily when they need to be replaced.
 One pair of Palm Pads is included with the purchase of either the Palm Support Accessory Kit or the VIP3 Accessory Kit.

 Easily Accommodates Individual Needs and Body Types - The Freestyle2 Keyboard can be configured to meet the unique needs and preferences of most individuals, whether tall or short, broad-shouldered or of slight build.

 Can Support Vertical Typing Positions - With the addition of the Ascent Accessory, the Freestyle2 provides an option for those whose forearm pain is unusually severe, or whose arm may be immobilized due to injury.
-The Ascent Accessory allows the keyboard to be tented in 10° increments from 20° all the way to a fully vertical 90°.
-(Note: for the majority of users there is little ergonomic benefit to typing in a fully vertical position.
-Users who choose this option must be touch typists (as they will be unable to see the keys), and they must have arm support while typing to avoid straining the muscles of the shoulders and upper back.)
+The Ascent Accessory permits each half of the keyboard to be tented in 10° increments from 20° all the way to a fully vertical 90°.
+(Note: for the majority of people there is little ergonomic benefit to typing in a fully vertical position.
+Those who choose this option must be touch typists (as they will be unable to see the keys), and they must have arm support while typing to avoid straining the muscles of the shoulders and upper back.)
 Learn More About Pronation.

-Variable Separation: The two halves of the Freestyle2 can be separated up to 9" apart, a range which is sufficient for the majority of users.
-A 20" separation is available for users with broader shoulders, or for use with the Ascent Accessory.
+Variable Separation: The two halves of the Freestyle2 can be separated up to 9" apart, a range which is sufficient for most.
+A 20" separation is also available for those with broader shoulders, or for use with the Ascent Accessory.

 Quiet, Tactile Key Switches: The Freestyle2 features quiet, low-force, tactile membrane keyswitches.
-Rated at 10 million actuations the keyswitches on the Freestyle2 require only 45 grams of force.
+Rated at 10 million actuations the keyswitches on the Freestyle2 require only 45 grams of force, significantly reducing the effort required to activate each key and below that of most common keyboards and even below that of many other advertised ergonomic models.

 Sleek, Ultra-Low Profile Design: The Freestyle2 has a substantially thinner and narrower design than most ergonomic keyboards, with a height of only 7/8" and a width of 15.375".

-Embedded Numeric Keypad: In place of the separate numeric keypad found on traditional keyboards (which places the mouse outside of the comfort zone for right-handed users) the Freestyle2 provides a numeric keypad embedded into the right-hand module as a second layer.
-Along with the number keys on the top row of the keyboard, this embedded number pad gives the majority of users ample options for numeric input.
-(Note: Standalone numeric keypads are available as optional accessories for those users whose work involves numeric data entry.
+Embedded Numeric Keypad: In place of the separate numeric keypad found on traditional keyboards (which places the mouse outside of the comfort zone for right-handed individuals) the Freestyle2 provides a numeric keypad embedded into the right-hand module as a second layer.
+Along with the number keys on the top row of the keyboard, this embedded number pad is an effective option for numeric input.
+(Note: Standalone numeric keypads are available as optional accessories for those whose work involves numeric data entry.
 Look for these in the Numeric Keypads category.)

-Browser, Editing, and Multimedia Hot Keys: Easily accessible, driverless hot keys offer users the option of decreasing the number of mouse clicks and increasing productivity.
-These hot keys include volume control and mute keys, a calculator key, multimedia keys, commonly used browser functions such as forward, back and home, and application functions such as cut, copy and paste.
-Hot keys on the inside columns have vertical raised ridges to provide tactile feedback and help the user remain oriented on the keyboard.
+Browser, Editing, and Multimedia Hot Keys: Easily accessible, driverless hot keys offer the option of decreasing the number of mouse clicks and increasing productivity.
+These hot keys include volume control and mute keys, a calculator keys, commonly used browser functions such as forward, back and home, and application functions such as cut, copy and paste.
+Hot keys on the inside columns have vertical raised ridges to provide tactile feedback and maintain positional awareness when using these keys outside the regular alphanumeric areas.

 Pivot Tether: The left and right modules of the keyboard can be connected on the top edge by the Pivot Tether.
 With the Pivot Tether attached, the keyboard can be splayed at the pivot point (forming an 'A' shape), rather than fully separated.
 (Note, however, that this configuration sacrifices many of the ergonomic benefits of complete separation.)